-June 2017 marked the approval of an Agreement with the Town of Bernalillo to take over accounting and bookkeeping services for ESCAFCA, with these services to begin in July 2017.
-ESCAFCA ended the year with its usual fiscal restraint: Operating expenditures were at 60 % of budget; Capital Projects at 74%; and Debt Service on target at 100 %.
+ESCAFCA ended the year with its usual fiscal restraint: Operating expenditures were at 45 % of budget; Capital Projects at 28%; Debt Service on target at 100%; and a "clean" audit.

-ESCAFCA ended FY 17 intensely involved in trying to negotiate for land for the Algodones Dam, in hopes of avoiding lengthy and expensive condemnation, and with the objective of building a flood control dam before the summer of 2018 flood season.
+ESCAFCA ended FY 18 on a high note, with the awarding of a contract for the Algodones dam, to be complete by fall of 2018.
 Work will also focus on finalizing the Mid-Bernalillo PER, so negotiations can begin with other agencies for cooperation and participation.
 The EPA MS4 Stormwater permit will continue to be an unfunded mandate, requiring significant staff resources.

-ESCAFCA is under mandate to expend its current \$2.2 million bond issue within three years [by April 2019], so emphasis will continue on construction, even as we move toward an operating mode.
+ESCAFCA is under mandate to expend its current \$2.2 million bond issue within three years (by April 2019), so the challenge will be to select projects in FY 2019 which will spend all, but not overspend, the balance of the \$2.2 million by the deadline.
+So, emphasis will continue on construction, even as we move toward an operating mode.